duo-labs/markflow/CONTRIBUTING.md

 passes, you are good to go on to [Submitting Changes](#submitting-changes).
 To understand what that's doing, though, read on.

+### Running Tools

+All tools that are available in the poetery environment (including MarkFlow) can easily be added to you command line as the commands themselves by running `source poetry-aliases.sh`.

 ### Running Audits

 We run checks against every commit to ensure all files follow standards we enforce.
 The